semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### CommonJS

-Currently Semgrep Pro Engine does not handle specific cases of CommmonJS where you define a function and assign it to an export later.
-Semgrep Pro Engine does not track the code below:
+Currently Semgrep's cross-file analysis does not handle specific cases of CommmonJS where you define a function and assign it to an export later.
+Cross-file analysis does not track the code below:

 ```js
 function get_user() {